This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

 A normal pregnancy lasts about 40 weeks.
 The first trimester lasts from your last period through the 12th week of pregnancy.
-The second trimester lasts from the 13th week of your pregnancy through the 23rd week.
-The third trimester lasts from your 24th week of pregnancy until your baby is born.
+The second trimester lasts from the 13th week through the 23rd week.
+The third trimester lasts from the 24th week until your baby is born.
 If you know the date of your last period, your healthcare provider can estimate your due date.
 You may give birth to your baby any time from 37 weeks to 2 weeks after your due date.

 Return to the emergency department if: